Dynamic Combination of Heterogeneous Models for Hierarchical Time Series: Related Works

-\textbf{Uncertainty Measurement} ~A common choice to measure uncertainty for forecasting models is to add a Gaussian symmetric noise distribution to the point prediction.
-Bayesian methods make assumptions on prior and loss functions.
-However, these assumptions are not always fulfilled \citep{blundell2015weight, iwata2017improving, kuleshov2018accurate, lakshminarayanan2016simple, sun2019functional}.
+\textbf{Uncertainty Estimation} ~The most widely used representation of uncertainty is a forecast interval, which includes information from a marginal distribution: a common choice of parametric distribution is Gaussian.
+Bayesian methods make assumptions on prior and loss functions \citep{blundell2015weight, iwata2017improving, sun2019functional}.
+However, these assumptions are not always fulfilled.
 Multiple observation noise models \citep{salinas2020deepar} and normalizing flow \citep{durkan2019neural, gopal2021normalizing} can generalize to any noise distribution, but it is left to human's expertise to choose appropriate likelihood function.
-Quantile regression \citep{gasthaus2019probabilistic, han2021simultaneously, tagasovska2018single} avoids distributional assumptions and can be flexibly combined with many forecasting models.
+Quantile regression \citep{ han2021simultaneously, tagasovska2018single} avoids distributional assumptions by directly estimating quantiles of distribution via statistical learning methods.
+Quantile loss can be flexibly integrated with many forecasting models.
 But extra efforts are needed to prevent quantile crossing, and (possibly) make each quantile coherent across the hierarchical structure.